jeroensmink98/tfprivate/README.md

 All write operations require an API key to be provided in the `X-API-Key` header.

+## Application Insights

+The API supports Azure Application Insights monitoring.
+You can enable it by either:

+1. Setting the connection string in `appsettings.json` under `Azure:AzureMonitor:ConnectionString`
+2. Setting the environment variable `APP_INSIGHT_KEY` with your Application Insights connection string

+If neither is provided, Application Insights monitoring will be disabled.

 ## Docker Setup

 ### Building the Image